FOSTA-SESTA: Overview

-The Section 230 safe harbor was established in 1996, making the providers of "interactive computer services" immune from liability under civil laws for the actions of their users if they publish objectionable content (such as defamatory and obscene content).
+Section 230 was established in 1996, making the providers and users of "interactive computer services" immune from civil liability for objectionable content (such as defamatory and obscene content) provided by a third-party.
 Section 230 has been considered a key piece of Internet legislation, as operators of online services that handle user-generated content are not liable for civil wrongs committed by their users, if the service was not directly involved in the offending content.
-These provisions do not apply to criminal or intellectual property law.
+As described by Sarah Jeong of The Verge, "For example, Twitter, Inc. cannot be sued if one of its users defames another user."
+The provisions of Section 230 do not apply to intellectual property law, which is instead covered by the Digital Millennium Copyright Act, nor do they provide a shield from federal criminal liability — including federal laws regarding child abuse material and exploitation.

 The Stop Advertising Victims of Exploitation (SAVE) Act made it illegal to advertise sex trafficking, knowingly benefit financially from participation in a venture that advertises sex trafficking, and to engage in activities related to sex trafficking besides advertising, knowingly or in reckless disregard of the fact that sex trafficking is involved.